Become a Student Member! Join our community helping animals…

 A-LAW featured at a Careers Fair at the University of Leeds

-Tereza, A-LAW Student Ambassador, University of Leeds
+Tereza, Student Member, University of Leeds

-‘In November, I organised my first event at the University of Leeds as a Student Ambassador.
+‘In November, I organised my first event at the University of Leeds as a Student Member.
 It was part of a virtual Law and Finance Careers Fair hosted by the 93% Club Leeds, and also featured firms such as Taylor Wessing and J.P.
 Morgan.
 Tiffany Mitchell, Legal Support Officer, presented on behalf of A-LAW and I was able to introduce myself as Student Ambassador as a point of contact for students wanting to learn more about animals in a socio-legal context.
 Tiffany delivered a really engaging talk about A-LAW which outlined the main aims of the charity and its work and about the wide variety of informational materials A-LAW has on offer – YouTube channel, policy papers, journal, blog, podcast, etc. Students also found out more about ways they can get involved, such as the national essay competition and the Cecilia Moot.
 As my first event in my ambassador role, it was really exciting to meet students who wanted to learn more about A-LAW and animal law.
 For the occasion, I thought it would be best to give students a good introduction into the charity and ways to get involved.
 Anyone who wants to learn more about animal law will then be aware of available resources, events and opportunities.
 Students at the University of Leeds have shown interest and have started to follow A-LAW’s work.
 This is really encouraging and hopefully, we will learn more together in the future in my role as Student Ambassador!’

 A Bake Sale

-Helena, Student Ambassador, Birmingham University
+Helena, Student Member, Birmingham University

-‘My name is Helena, I am a Student Ambassador for A-LAW, and the participation and inclusions officer for our BCU Law society.
+‘My name is Helena, I am a Student Member for A-LAW, and the participation and inclusions officer for our BCU Law society.
 My initiative for fundraising through a bake sale was because I felt more students in the university would engage with a bake sale, rather than a specific event.
 Through collaborating with the BCU Earth Society, and our aims to be more environmentally friendly, we made the cupcakes vegetarian.
 There was a lot of engagement, especially from those who were not aware of animal welfare law.
 The fundraiser was definitely a great way to not only raise money for A-LAW but to educate people on animal welfare, and to promote A-LAW as a charity, as some students were curious about who we were raising funds for.
 All in all it was a successful fundraiser and we raised £102.50!’

 Run a Race

-Natasha, Student Ambassador, University of Winchester
+Natasha, Student Member, University of Winchester